twk6809/ARISS_mod_script_gen/README.md

    - **UPDATE** the form text file and **RERUN** the Python script if it is related to a variable.
 Be sure to update the version number variable in the form.
 Then rerun the Python script.
-A new `docx` file will be created along with a new timeline report file.
+New `docx` and outline files will be created overwriting the old ones.

 <div style="page-break-after: always;"></div>